heschmann/NNpp/README.md

 ```

 # Training
-Upon creation of the of an `OptimizerOpts` object the following options for the training of the network can be set.
-You can do a single training step using the Net's `trainStep` method or multiple epochs using the `train` method.
+Upon creation of an `OptimizerOpts` object the following options for the training of the network can be set.
+You can do a single training step using the Nets `trainStep` method or multiple epochs using the `train` method.
 The network can be evaluated using the `eval` method.

 ## Loss Types
 You can choose one of the following options when selecting a loss type.